CorneDeJong/Blog/index.md

 # Blog Intro

 As a Microsoft Customer Engineer, i work with a variety of customer to help successfully adopt our Solutions.
-The aim of this blog is to provide documentation, learnings for future reference to help with successful adoption and integration.
+The aim of this blog is to share knowledge, documentation and learnings for future reference.

 The benefit of delivering this information in a public blog format is:
 + Easy reference.